ooni/spec/nettests/ts-024-sni-blocking.md

 We expect `requests` to be `null` unless we're using DoH; `queries` to be `null` when `testhelper` is an IP.

+The `result` string is one of the following:

+- `"accessible_invalid_hostname"`: the TLS handshake with the `testhelper` using the `target` SNI failed because the server is not able to provide a certificate for the `target` hostname (this is the norm when the helper does not serve content for the `target` hostname/SNI);

+- `"accessible_valid_hostname"`: the TLS handshake with the `testhelper` using the `target` SNI succeded (this is what happens when the helper does indeed serve content for the `target` hostname/SNI);

+- `"anomaly_ssl_error"`: the TLS handshake with the `testhelper` using the `target` SNI failed because the server presented us with a certificate that we don't trust, or the certificate is expired, etc (this is anomaly because it can be TLS MITM but possibly also just misconfiguration);

+- `"anomaly_test_helper_blocked"`: if `testhelper` is a domain we could not resolve the domain, or we could not connect to `testhelper`, or we saw a timeout when measuring the target and also the control measurement failed with any error (this is anomaly because we need to look into the data to understand whether the test helper is down, blocked, or what);

+- `"anomaly_timeout"`: the control measurement succeded, but we did saw an I/O timeout when measuring with the `target` SNI (this is anomaly because the timeout may be explained by conditions different from blocking);

+- `"anomaly_unexpected_failure"`: when measuring the `target` SNI was saw a failure other than the set of failures we expected (this is anomaly and we want to look into this measurement and improve our implementation);

+- `"blocked_tcpip_error"`: we did see RST or EOF during the TLS handshake with the `testhelper` when using the `target` SNI (this is what we see when there is a rule blocking the target SNI).

+Accessible results generally mean success.
+Anomalies do not allow us to draw conclusions, but `"anomaly_ssl_error"` is certainly more telling than the other anomalies.
+Blocked means we are pretty sure there is blocking.

 ## Parent data format